Nikola Vucevic NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- Giving up 114 points per game last year made the Magic the 15th-ranked squad in the NBA on defense.
+- The Magic were ranked 15th in the league defensively last year, conceding 114 points per game.

-- On the glass, the Magic gave up 42 rebounds per game last year, seventh in the league in that category.
+- The Magic allowed 42 rebounds on average last year, seventh in the league.

-- Conceding an average of 25.9 assists last year, the Magic were the 19th-ranked squad in the league.
+- Looking at assists, the Magic were 19th in the NBA defensively last year, allowing 25.9 per contest.

-- In terms of three-point defense, the Magic were ranked 25th in the league last year, giving up 13 makes per game.
+- Looking at three-point defense, the Magic were 25th in the NBA last season, allowing 13 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!